 Transformation can be thrilling but they also can be jarring as we quickly move from a known situation to an unknown one.
 Some people get queasy when flying, others laugh during bumpy landings, and some may bounce back and forth between both emotions.
 No matter who you are your body bounces when you take off and land.

 With change comes discomfort and anxiety because we are dealing with the unknown.
 All major changes, starting a new job you have been working towards, buying a house, getting fired, crashing a car, or having baby generate visceral changes in your body.
 Some people have an easier time with change than others but being flexible is a learned skill.
 By practicing being fluid with the change, you can build the skills necessary to be better prepared next time.

 These strategies can be applied to your pregnancy and life well after recovery.

 Set goals.
 Don’t set just one goal but set multiple goals for the immediate, short term, and long-term.
 Dream about birth, find your birth team and location, schedule the first vacation as a family, and the first birthday party.

 Know your limits.
 Anticipate what is to come.
-Understand you and your partner’s limitations.
+Understand your and your partner’s limitations.
 Enlist mentors and support as needed.
 Childbirth classes will help educate you on the process and what to expect.
-A doula can facilitate your entire pregnancy and recovery with hands-on care and step by step guidance.
+A doula can facilitate your entire pregnancy and recovery with hands-on care and step-by-step guidance.